sveltejs/svelte-eslint-parser/docs/internal-mechanism.md

 # What the Parser does

-The main thing this parser does is parse the * .svelte file and return an AST that can be parsed by ESLint.
+The main thing this parser does is parsing the `*.svelte` file and return an AST that can be parsed by ESLint.
 However, this parser does a few other things for a better experience with ESLint integration.

 ## Entry Point